Fundraising

 • And much more

-In addition to this, we are collaborating with international anti-trafficking organisation A21, supporting their frontline work in Thailand and Cambodia.
-Here is a breakdown of some of A21's current projects to give you an idea of type of impact your team's fundraising will have:
+• In addition to this, we are collaborating with international anti-trafficking organisation A21, supporting their Foster Care Program in Cambodia.

 Why this matters